msh100/rtcw/README.md

 HOSTNAME             | Server hostname.               | RTCW
 CONF_MOTD            | MOTD line on connect           | Empty.
-TIMEOUTLIMIT         | Maximum number of pauses per map side | 1 PB_DISABLE           | Disable PB, set to any non-empty string to disable | Empty (PB enabled).
-SERVERCONF           | The value for RtcwPro's `g_customconfig` | `defaultcomp`.
+TIMEOUTLIMIT         | Maximum number of pauses per map side | 1 SERVERCONF           | The value for RtcwPro's `g_customconfig` | `defaultcomp`.
+STATS_SUBMIT         | Push stats to an external API? | Disabled, set to `1` to enable.
+STATS_URL            | API address to push stats data | `https://rtcwproapi.donkanator.com/submit`

 Extra configuration can be prepended to the `server.cfg` by mounting a configuration at `/home/game/extra.cfg`.